elsms/Covid/README.md

 ### Model Specification

-To test for a COVID-19 effect on the dependent variable, two models are specified:
+To test for a COVID-19 effect on the dependent variable, the following models are specified:

 * A **simple linear regression** with the *time dummy* variable as the only explanatory variable.
 * A **multiple linear regression** including all previously listed variables.
+* **ARCH** and **GARCH** models to capture volatility dynamics.

 # Key Findings